"FF.SS." – Cioè: "...che mi hai portato a fare sopra a Posillipo se non mi vuoi più bene?"

-"FF.SS." – Cioè: "...che mi hai portato a fare sopra a Posillipo se non mi vuoi più bene?" is a 1983 Italian film directed by Renzo Arbore, starring Roberto Benigni, Renzo Arbore and Pietra Montecorvino.
+"FF.SS." – Cioè: "...che mi hai portato a fare sopra a Posillipo se non mi vuoi più bene?" is a 1983 Italian comedy film directed by Renzo Arbore, starring Roberto Benigni, Renzo Arbore and Pietra Montecorvino.

 Plot

 The film begins with Renzo Arbore and Luciano De Crescenzo driving in Rome, while discussing an original idea for a new movie.
 They pass under the window of real-life filmmaker Federico Fellini, who is writing a screenplay entitled F.F.S.S (Federico Fellini Sud Story).
 A wind causes the screenplay to fall to the road below, and the two pick it up and decide to use Fellini's ideas themselves.

 Renzo Arbore plays Onliù Caporetto, a manager from Irpinia trying to bring success to Lucia Canaria (Pietra Montecorvino).
 While travelling across Italy, they become involved in TV commercial in Milan, then go to Rome looking for a recommendation to work in RAI.
 Eventually they encounter Sceicco Beige (Roberto Benigni), a music celebrity.
 They participate in the Festival di Sanremo 1983, where Raffaella Carrà sings Soli sulla luna and Ahi.